A Message from Board Chair Jody Harrison Grass and Executive Director Irvin Lippman:

 It should never be underestimated the power of art to bring people together.
 Of course, during this period when we are taking great precautions in social distancing, we are pleased to once again be open to the public.
 It is certainly not business as usual.
 But we find, since we reopened on June 3, visitors are coming with a new sense of purpose.
 They come to enjoy and escape with a period of some repose and maybe find ways to appreciate the Museum more than they ever have before.

 We decided to welcome everyone back, the Museum would not charge admission through September 30.
-We also changed our hours to make the Museum more accessible during the day – Wednesday through Sunday, 11:00 am-7:00 pm with special hours for Members on Thursday, Friday, and Saturday at 10:00 am; closed Monday and Tuesday.
+We also changed our hours to make the Museum more accessible during the day – Wednesday through Sunday, 11:00 am-7:00 pm with special hours for Members on Wednesday, Thursday, Friday at 10:00 am; closed Monday and Tuesday.

 In addition to the exhibitions which you can read about elsewhere in this website, we are introducing two new spaces: the Wolgin Education Center and the Jody Harrison Grass Lobby.
 Both designed by the architectural firm Glavovic Studio greet you as you cross the threshold of the Museum and are immediately welcoming.
 The new Education Center becomes the cornerstone of our building and mission.
 Thanks to a gift from Pat and Nick Ohnell, we can now focus on a redesign of the sculpture garden.
 Now in the conceptual phase, we anticipate work to begin this summer with completion as we enter 2021 and the Museum’s 20th anniversary in Mizner Park.